 More importantly, the top social work podcasts, influencers, blogs, and Twitter accounts have created an open forum where social workers can discuss issues and solve challenges together.

 Check out our top 10 lists below and then click on any of the sponsored listings on this page.
-You can also learn about graduate social work degree programs and MSW programs to find out how you can pursue a social work career.
+You can also learn about graduate social work degree programs and MSW programs and a Doctorate in Social Work to find out how you can pursue a social work career.

 Top 10 Social Work Podcasts

 The inSocialWork® podcast series is presented by the University of Buffalo School of Social Work with the purpose of engaging practitioners and researchers in lifelong learning and to promote research to practice and practice to research.

 The Social Work Podcast, hosted by Jonathan B. Singer, PhD, LCSW, an associate professor of social work at Loyola University, provides information on all things social work.
 Topics range from direct practice, research, policy, education, and everything in between.

 Hosted by Paul Gilmartin, The Mental Illness Happy Hour is geared towards anyone interested in or affected by depression, addiction, and other mental challenges.
 Gilmartin interviews comedians, artists, friends, and the occasional doctor and explores mental illness, trauma, addiction, and negative thinking.